robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 Having published these posts on Molecular Notes, along with my two previous posts on [*How I Use Notion*]({% post_url 2021-09-18-how-i-use-notion %}) and [*How I Read Books*]({% post_url 2022-01-24-reading-philosophy %}), I think I’ve said all that I want to say about productivity tools for the time being.
 Writing about personal productivity always feels somewhat self-indulgent: it inevitably comes down to “this is how I do things – you should do it too!”.

-Thanks to Niamh Q, Callum M , Shiv G, Lyra G, Cedric C, Joseph C for the discussions and inspiration.
-Writing these excuses has given me a great excuse to nerd out about productivity tools and human-computer interaction with you clever people!
+Thanks to Niamh Q, Callum M, Shiv G, Lyra G, Cedric C, Joseph C for the discussions and inspiration.
+Writing these posts has given me a great excuse to nerd out about productivity tools and human-computer interaction with you clever people!